bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 float SUN_azimuth_deg = 315;
 ```

-Creatung a function to do this is highly encouraged.

 An additional feature you can add to the hillshading is the possibility of exagerating the elevations, through a _z_factor_ which you can set at the top.
-This has the effect of making the hillshading more dramatic, which can be useful.
+This has the effect of making the hillshading more dramatic, which is certainly cool to look at and can be useful in understanding the topography.

 ```
 #define Z_FACTOR 2
 ```

-You would use this in the function that determines the slope of a point:
+The _z_factor_ is used in the function that determines the slope of a point:

 ```
  float slope = atan(Z_FACTOR* sqrt(dzdx*dzdx + dzdy*dzdy));